‘Small Doses’ Podcast: Jason Lee Spills The Tea On Celebrity Gossip

 Life After Hollywood Unlocked

 Whilst in the thick of his career in entertainment media, Lee has his retirement planned out.
-In his words, he’s “tired of the industry fuckshit.”
+In his words, he’s “tired of the industry fu**sh*t.”

 “2030 I’m out.
 Fully retired.
 Done.
 I want to do philanthropy, I want to do investing, I want to live my life, I want to travel the world, I want to be happy, I want to be able to play with my dogs,” he says.
 “I want to be able to not get a phone call with somebody who’s acting like they’re cool with me because they want to be on Hollywood Unlocked or because they want to stay off Hollywood Unlocked, you know?”